Skip to Content

 I loved coming to the gardens to walk around and take in the sights.
 It’s a great place to relax on a warm summer’s day and you could even have a picnic here if you wish!

 Inside the gardens, you will find a Palm House, which contains plants such as lilies in a giant Victorian ear glasshouse.
-There is also the Bicentennial Observatory, which house plants typical of rainforests in Papua New Guinea and the South Pacific Islands.
+There is also the Bicentennial Observatory, which houses plants typical of rainforests in Papua New Guinea and the South Pacific Islands.

 If you fancy something to eat while you’re in the gardens, there’s a cafe which serves some excellent food, although it is a bit pricey!